 - A garnishment is a lawsuit against the Employer which directs the University to withhold and remit wages otherwise due the staff member.
 The University is liable for the payment if the court order is not followed.

 - The amount to be paid on a garnishment is prescribed by a formula established by federal law.

-- A garnishment continues in affect until the amount withheld equals or exceeds the judgment, interest and costs; or until 91 days after the garnishment is issued; or as otherwise ordered by the court.
+- A periodic wage garnishment continues in effect until the amount withheld equals or exceeds the judgment, interest and costs; or until 91 days after the garnishment is issued; or as otherwise ordered by the court.

-- The University is not liable for a garnishment to the extent that the University is required to satisfy another garnishment against the same person having a higher priority, such as an obligation to pay child support, a tax levy or any other garnishment.
+- The University is not liable for a garnishment to the extent that the University is required to satisfy another court order against the same person having a higher priority, such as an obligation to pay child support, a tax levy, or any other garnishment.

 - Tax Levy